rdiez/Tools/README.md

     The _locate_ background indexer can grind your Linux PC to a halt every now and then for several minutes at a time.

-    Install this package to prevent Debian packages _locate_ and _mlocate_ from ever being installed again.
+    Install this package to prevent Debian packages _locate_, _mlocate_ and _plocate_ from ever being installed again.

 - **[SnapUpgradeFirefoxChromium.sh](SnapUpgradeFirefoxChromium/)**